Our Enforcement Policy

 This statement sets out the general policy and principles which Cornwall Fire and Rescue Service (CFRS) expects to follow.
 It provides guidance for inspectors, businesses and members of the public and is intended to clearly set out the aims, standards and values that will be applied.

-We aim to provide a consistently high quality service to the commercial/business community in relation to our local community safety targets and technical/legislative fire safety matters in accordance with the Enforcement Concordat as published by the Better Regulation Unit of the Cabinet Office.
+We aim to provide a consistently high quality service to the commercial/business community in relation to our local community safety targets and technical/legislative fire safety matters in accordance with the Regulators Code as published by the Better Regulation Unit of the Cabinet Office.
 (Details of our Technical Fire Safety Functional Plan is available on request)

 CFRS carries out Fire Safety Enforcement work on behalf of the Fire Authority (the Authority).
-The Service believes in firm but fair enforcement of the Regulatory Reform (Fire Safety) Order 2005 (the Order).
-As a result, as is general to the Health and Safety Commission’s Enforcement Concordat Policy Statement, we aim to achieve this by the principles of proportionality in applying the law and securing compliance; consistency of approach; targeting of enforcement action; transparency about how we operate and what the regulated may expect; and accountability for our actions.
+The Service believes in firm but fair enforcement of the Regulatory Reform (Fire Safety) Order 2005 (the Order), we aim to achieve this by the principles of proportionality in applying the law and securing compliance using the Regualtors Code; consistency of approach; targeting of enforcement action; transparency about how we operate and what the regulated may expect; and accountability for our actions.

 The Service will endeavour to minimise the cost of compliance for business by ensuring that any action taken, or advice offered, is proportionate to the risk.
 As far as the law allows, we will take account of the circumstances of the case and attitude of the people involved when considering action.
 We will take particular care to work with small businesses and organisations so that, where practicable, they can meet their legal obligations without unnecessary expense.